charmed-kubernetes/kubernetes-docs/pages/k8s/high-availability.md

 happens is that the workers will randomly pick a control plane unit to communicate with and always use that unit.
 This means if that control plane unit fails in a way that doesn't remove it from **Juju**, those workers are simply unable to communicate with the control plane.
-If workers arbitrarily pick the same control plane, they can also overload the control plane with traffic, making the additional units redundant.
+If workers arbitrarily pick the same control plane unit, they can also overload the unit with traffic, making the additional units redundant.

 Load balancing the control planes is the next logical step: